sustech-isus/SUSTechGAN/README.md

 ### Installation

-#### STEP 1: Check system prerequesties
+#### STEP 1: Check system prerequisites

-Your system and environment meets at least the following prerequesties _(We mark checkbox for tested version)_
+Your system and environment meet at least the following prerequisites _(We mark the checkbox for the tested version)_

-- Linux based system
+- Linux-based system
   - [x] Ubuntu 18.04 LTS / Ubuntu 20.04 LTS
 - Python
   - [x] Python 3.8.10